 Last month I headed back to the South Coast of England, where I grew up.
-It was a friends wedding in Portsmouth and I decided to take advantage of being on the coast and do a little sightseeing on my home turf.
+It was a friend’s wedding in Portsmouth and I decided to take advantage of being on the coast and do a little sightseeing on my home turf.
 When I was a child we often visited the Portsmouth Historic Dockyard in the old part of the city, to see the Mary Rose Museum, HMS Victory and HMS Warrior 1860.
-A lot has changed since then, and in the last year the famous Henry VIII ship the Mary Rose has undergone a huge restoration.
+A lot has changed since then, and the famous Henry VIII ship the Mary Rose has undergone a huge restoration.
 This was the main reason I wanted to visit.

 The Mary Rose was built in 1511 and after 34 years of service as Henry VIII’s flagship, she sank during a battle just two miles from Portsmouth Harbour.
 She wasn’t raised from the Solent until 1982.

 The Mary Rose exhibition is spread across 3 floors, in a semi circle layout with all floors overlooking the ship.
-Each level contains different artefacts that were found on and around the ship when its was discovered, including clothes, tools, coins and weapons.
+Each level contains different artefacts that were found on and around the ship when it was discovered, including clothes, tools, coins and weapons.